robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 <img src="{{ site.imageurl }}secondbrain2/graph_topic.png" style="width:80%;"/>
 </center>

 I don’t have a set procedure to decide when something should be given an explicit Topic.
 As a very rough rule of thumb, I make something a Topic if I think more than ~5-10 notes will link to it.
-Some of my most-used Topics are Finance, Statistics, Philosophy, Volatility (in the financial sense), and Management.
+Some of my most-used Topics are Finance, Statistics, Philosophy, Volatility (in the financial sense), and Management (notes related to running businesses).

 Volatility is an interesting example because it is actually a *Subtopic* of Finance, in the sense that any note related to the Volatility Topic should also be related to the Finance Topic conceptually.
 But in these cases, I will only link to the Subtopic.
 Hence if I am writing a new Atom about volatility (e.g some new options concept), even though it is indeed related to Finance, given that it is only related to Finance via its relation to Volatility, I will only link it to the Volatility Subtopic.
 This results in a clearer graph structure.